 Do you not know how hard it is to come up with good pith and mirth after I’ve been schtupping?
 How can I think when I’ve just had enough sausages, eggs, pancakes, ham slices, hash browns, and bacon to feed a rhino?
 Think of how stupid rhinos are.
 You wouldn’t ask a rhino how it was feeling after dumping his load, would you?

 As we stroll in the garden I am being eaten alive by mosquitoes, who seem more attracted to me than the livestock in nearby farms.
 It’s as though they’ve learned their favourite drink – Venti African Dark Latte – is being given away for free on this night.
 I am trying to keep my shit together without jumping in the fountain to spare myself the onslaught.

 You look like a snow cone to mosquitoes.
 No mosquito in the world likes a 7-Up-flavoured Slurpee.
 The little bastards know where the good, down-home hooch is.
 Those little parasites are a-comin’ to harvest some moonshine from my black ass because they only have one day to live, and they ain’t risking an early death sipping wimpy wine coolers from your pint-sized body!

 On a sunset night in the garden, that’s what I’m thinking; if it can be so called.
 It’s not exactly romantic.
-It’s not going to make you bat your lashes quite like, ‘I’m thinking of how wonderful it is to be with you’ or ‘I feel lucky,’ or ‘I wish we could walk in the park like this every night.’
+It’s not going to make you bat your lashes quite like, ‘I’m thinking of how wonderful it is to be with you’ or, ‘I wish we could walk in the park like this every night.’

 Believe me, I think those things.
 Well, in a roundabout way, I do.
 All the time, in fact.
 Sometimes, at least.
 Just not at this particular moment.
-At the moment you ask, the thoughts can be a little, well, romantically underwhelming.
+At the moment you decide to unleash that question my thoughts can be a little … romantically underwhelming.